Dvergar/PyxelEdit-Map-Importer/README.md

 ## Example

-It will load three different layers and will draw them on screen.
+It will load three different layers and draw them on screen.

 ```Haxe
 import pmi.PyxelMapImporter;